Tyrrhenian–Adriatic sclerophyllous and mixed forests: Fauna

 Two subspecies of large mammal herbivore, the European mouflon (Ovis aries musimon) and Corsican red deer (Cervus elaphus corsicanus), are endemic to Corsica and Sardinia.

+Marmora's warbler (Curruca sarda) breeds in low scrubland in Corsica and Sardinia, including Cistus garrigue and low to medium-height maquis of tree-heath (Erica arborea), strawberry tree (Arbutus unedo) and Pistacia lentiscus, from March to July.
+The species winters across the Mediterranean in Tunisia, Libya, and Algeria.

 Protected areas

-16,489 km² (21%) of the ecoregion is in protected areas.
+16,489 km2 (21%) of the ecoregion is in protected areas.